A few people have sent me emails asking what prenatal care is like here in Saudi Arabia. Here’s what it’s been like for me so far.

 But besides setting me back in my academic work, our surprise bundle of joy decided to arrive well before we were in any way set up to afford a birth in the States.
 Since our insurance only covers care here in Saudi Arabia, I would have had to give birth there without insurance, which, depending on how smoothly the birth goes, can end up costing practically year of current tuition at Harvard.
 So I decided that, hey, she will still be an American citizen no matter where she is born, and if she is destined to become President Mostafa, she will have a legal mind brilliant enough to argue and win the inevitable Supreme Court case challenging her eligibility and the Constitutional definition of “a natural-born U.S. citizen” (no, I’m not a tiger mom at all.
 I swear).

-So as we stood staring dumbfounded at seven positive pregnancy tests and one negative–Saleh took the negative one; because we were in such disbelief that all of mine were positive, he wanted to make sure that the tests were all working correctly–we somehow decided that we should probably go to the doctor.
+So as we stood staring dumbfounded at seven positive pregnancy tests and one negative–Mr. Mostafa took the negative one; because we were in such disbelief that all of mine were positive, he wanted to make sure that the tests were all working correctly–we somehow decided that we should probably go to the doctor.
 Although I was shocked, I was pretty sure that seven positive tests were irrefutable evidence that I was pregnant, but Saleh refused to believe it ’til we went to the doctor.

 So we called a hospital and got an appointment for later that evening.
 When we arrived, the staff seemed pretty interested in the fact that I was American.
 They were kind, and asked me questions.
-Then they were shocked to find out that my husband is Saudi; although he was wearing the traditional thobe and shmagh, I guess because he is rather white (with adorable rosy cheeks, but that’s neither here nor there), he confused them.
+Then they were surprised to find out that my husband is Saudi; even though he was wearing the traditional thobe and shmagh, I guess because he is rather white (with adorable rosy cheeks, but that’s neither here nor there), he confused them.
 (That happens a lot here, actually; I guess when people hear us speaking English to each other, they think we’re just two Americans in Saudi clothes trying to blend in.
 In restaurants, the waiters always bring us both English menus and Saleh always has to request one in Arabic for himself.)
 Then at one point, as a nurse took some blood from my arm, Saleh was called out of the room to take care of something with the insurance.
 As soon as he left, the nurse started asking questions.

 “So you are from America?
 And your husband is Saudi?” she asked.